-This distinguishes among closely-related simulations by a single model.
-Different simulations that are equally likely outcomes for a particular simulation (i.e., they typically differ only by being started from equally realistic initial conditions) are distinguished by different integer values of "N".
+Different simulations that are equally likely outcomes for a particular simulation (i.e., they typically differ only by being started from equally realistic initial conditions) are distinguished by different positive integer values of "N".
 CMIP5 historical runs initialized from different times of a control run, for example, would be identified by "r1", "r2", "r3", etc.).
 The data supplier must assign a realization number to each atomic dataset.
+It is recommended that the numbers be assigned sequentially starting with 1.
+In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these N should be always assigned the value zero ("r0").

 Models used for forecasts that depend on the initial conditions might be initialized from observations using different methods.
-Simulations resulting from initializing a model with different methods should be distinguished by assigning different values of "M" in the "initialization method indicator (i < M >).
+Simulations resulting from initializing a model with different methods should be distinguished by assigning different positive integer values of "M" in the "initialization method indicator" (i<M>).
 For CMIP5 this indicator might in some cases be needed to distinguish among runs performed as part of the suite of decadal prediction experiments (1.1-1.6).
-For these experiments, the data supplier must assign an initialization method number to each atomic dataset; for all other experiments this number is irrelevant and should be omitted from the description.
-A key that defines the various initialization methods should be made available, so that a user can learn which initialization method is associated with each value of M.
+The data supplier must assign an initialization method number to each atomic dataset.
+It is recommended that the numbers be assigned sequentially starting with 1.
+In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these M should always be assigned the value zero ("i0").
+A key (i.e., a table) that defines the various initialization methods should be made available so that a user can learn which initialization method is associated with each value of M.

-If there are many, very closely related model versions, generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p<L>, where the integer is uniquely associated with a particular set of model parameters (e.g., r3p78 is a third realization of the seventy-eighth version of the perturbed physics model).
-A key that defines the various model versions (i.e., a table) should be made available, so that a user can learn which set of parameter values is associated with each value of L.
+If there are many, very closely related model versions, generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p < L>, where the positive integer value of L is uniquely associated with a particular set of model parameters (e.g., r3i1p78 is a third realization of the seventy-eighth version of the perturbed physics model).
+The data supplier must assign a physics version number to each atomic dataset.
+It is recommended that the numbers be assigned sequentially starting with 1.
+In CMIP5 time-independent variables (i.e., those with frequency="""""""""") are not expected to differ across ensemble members, so for these L should always be assigned the value zero ("p0").
+A key (i.e., a table) that defines the various model versions should be made available so that a user can learn which set of parameter values is associated with each value of L.